jurplel/abigalekim.github.io/_pages/about.md

 Previously, I was a Software Engineer at [TileDB](https://tiledb.com/), working on their [open-source data engine](https://github.com/TileDB-Inc/TileDB).
 I completed my B.Sc. at Carnegie Mellon's School of Computer Science, majoring in computer science with a concentration in computer systems.

 Feel free to reach out abigalekim0417[at]gmail[dot]com.
-I"m happy to chat and connect!
+I'm happy to chat and connect!